 US: Meat industry group calls for clarification of country-of-origin rules

+The American Meat Institute (AMI) has called on the US government to clarify draft guidelines on how to operate a new labelling law, which will require the declaration of the name of the country where a food item originated.
 While processed meat products will not be subject to these country-of-origin rules, the AMI says Washington's proposals have badly defined what actually constitutes a processed product.
 They allow regulators to rely on their own subjectivity in deciding whether products have been "materially changed," says the trade group.

 Get full access to all content, just $1 for 30 days

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 17 years of archives.